-Last year, PTAC helped Utah businesses land more than $420 million in government contracts.
+Last year, PTAC helped Utah businesses land more than $450 million in government contracts.

 The good news is that Utah’s Procurement Technical Assistance Center (PTAC) helps Utah small businesses successfully compete in the government marketplace.

 PTAC can help your business with all levels of government contracting (federal, state, local).
 PTAC offers one-on-one and group instruction to help companies identify the right opportunity and the right approach.
-With seven offices state-wide, PTAC is available to Utah small businesses, both urban and rural.
+With eight offices state-wide, PTAC is available to Utah small businesses, both urban and rural.

-There are other registrations required by various federal, state and local government agencies so contact PTAC to get the technical assistance you need.
+Please contact PTAC to get the technical assistance you need.